-During another prayer time, Tavi, a German SAW, mentioned how thankful he was to God that he had provided a cello.
+During another prayer time, Tavi, a German short-term mission worker, mentioned how thankful he was to God that he had provided a cello.
 I was surprised and also rejoiced over this provision from God, but also convicted.
 A few months before, I had half-heartedly prayed for a cello for Tavi.
 He had been playing the cello in an orchestra back in his home country and missed playing this beautiful instrument after arriving to Japan.
 I said to myself, “I don’t think God’s going to give a cello.
 Cellos are expensive and rare to find here.”
 But I thought it was rude for me not to pray for it, so I did with very little or zero faith.
 A few months later a Japanese church member who had bought a cello a while ago but wasn’t using it now offered Tavi to rent!

 On days when we have short term workers who are finishing up their mission trip, we ask them to share some final words.
 They share their highlights, something that God has taught them while here, and a word of encouragement for those who have been left behind.
 These times are filled with fun memories, honest thoughts, laughter, and sometimes, tears.

-This is the Tohoku Serve Asia Worker (SAW) prayer meeting.
+This is the Tohoku Serve Asia Worker prayer meeting.
 An hour each week when short term workers from different walks of life who happen to be serving with OMF Japan in Tohoku at the same time, gather together to encourage each other in the Word, prayer, and fellowship.

 By Naomi, an OMF Japan worker